2021 NFL Playoff Picture: Updated clinching scenarios, standings after Week 17

 - Oops!Something went wrong.Please try again later.

-NFL playoff picture: Updated scenarios for Patriots after beating Jaguars originally appeared on NBC Sports Boston
+2021 NFL playoffs: Updated clinching scenarios, standings after Week 17 originally appeared on NBC Sports Washington

-The New England Patriots have secured a spot in the 2021 NFL playoffs.
+The postseason picture is starting to become clear as we approach the final week of the regular season.

-They took care of business Sunday with an astounding 50-10 win against the Jacksonville Jaguars in their Week 17 game at Gillette Stadium.
-That result, combined with the Miami Dolphins' defeat to the Tennessee Titans on Sunday, clinched a postseason berth for the Patriots.
+Five new teams officially joined the playoff party after Week 17's results -- the New England Patriots, Cincinnati Bengals, Tennessee Titans, Buffalo Bills and Philadelphia Eagles.
+That means 11 of the 14 spots are secured, as the Green Bay Packers, Tampa Bay Buccaneers, Los Angeles Rams, Dallas Cowboys and Kansas City Chiefs clinched prior to Week 17.

-With a spot in the postseason wrapped up, New England's attention now turns to seeding.
+Entering Monday Night Football, there are still seven teams alive fighting for the three playoff spots.
+There are also two division titles on the line, as the AFC East and NFC West are yet to be decided.

-The Patriots' win, combined with the Indianapolis Colts' loss to the Las Vegas Raiders on Sunday, moved New England up to the No. 5 seed as the first wild card team.
-Right now, the Patriots would play the Bills on the road in the AFC Wild Card Round if the current standings held through next week.
+In the AFC, it's five teams vying for the final two wild card bids.
+The NFC is less cluttered, with just two teams battling for one last wild card spot.

-Here's an updated look at the AFC playoff picture through Week 17.
-This story will be updated as more games conclude.
+Here's an updated look at the AFC playoff picture through Week 17:

 In a Playoff Spot